“The Honorable Judge Sidney M. Aronovitz” Memorial Corporate Painting

 Judge Aronovitz bravely defended the United States Constitution by protecting the rights of the homeless, women, Cuban refugees and other minorities.
 Federal Judge Aronovitz was awarded the prestigious Gold Medallion Award by the National Council of Christians and Jews.
 The Council bestowed their highest honor to Federal Judge Aronovitz for his dedication to the administration of the rule of law without consideration of race, creed or national origin.

 These highlights were taken from Biography printed for the day of the Ceremonial Naming of his Courthouse.
-I have read his Biography many times and each time is like the first.
 It is a list of great accomplishments not only as an American who loved his country and his home town but also as the loving Husband, Father and Grand Father and Great Grand Father.
 He was married over 50 years!

-It was truly an honor for me to have the trust of his loving family to create the Portrait of Sidney M. Aronovitz which adorns the lobby.
+It was truly an honor to have the trust of his loving family to create “The Honorable Sidney M. Aronovitz ” Memorial Portrait Painting which adorns the lobby.